Groestlcoin/php-groestlcoind/README.md

-# php-bitcoind
+# php-groestlcoind
-Simple PHP library for the Bitcoin/Litecoin JSON-RPC protocol driven by cURL.
+Simple PHP library for the Groestlcoin JSON-RPC protocol driven by cURL.

 ## Requires
  - php: ^5.4.0